gusthoff/ada-learning-material/internal/gems/77_where_did_my_memory_go.rst

 currently allocated memory (along with a backtrace of the code at the point of allocation).
 It will also detect invalid memory references (for instance, attempting to dereference a pointer to already deallocated memory).
-The implementation is efficient andl imposes only a very small overhead on your application.
+The implementation is efficient and imposes only a very small overhead on your application.

 Here is a short example demonstrating the use of debug pools: